sLyZah/bepo.w-linux/README.md

 ## How to install?

-You’ll have to modify 1 file.
+You’ll have to modify 2 files.

 ### evdex.xml